 As is often the case in a small village, Burlington doesn't have a public transportation system that people use for their commute.

-The education level of Burlington citizens is a little higher than the average for US cities and towns: 24.75% of adults in Burlington have at least a bachelor's degree.
+The citizens of Burlington are slightly better educated than the national average of 21.84% for all cities and towns, with 24.75% of adults in Burlington having a bachelor's degree or advanced degree.

 The per capita income in Burlington in 2022 was $39,489, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $157,956 for a family of four.
 However, Burlington contains both very wealthy and poor people as well.